Layering Necklaces Without Tangling: The Guide That Actually Works

 4 Layered Necklace Ideas That Actually Work

 These aren't mood board combinations.
-These are layered necklace ideas built around the 3-length rule, each one wearable, each one with a clear affiliate path.
+These are layered necklace ideas built around the 3-length rule, making them easy to recreate with pieces you may already own.

 SHOP THE LOOK